COLON HYDROTHERAPY – COLONICS

 What's The Difference Between An Open And A Closed System?

 The Open system is more of a self-serve model.
 You are shown how to operate the machinery and how to position yourself on the bed for insertion of the rectal tube.
 The bed typically resembles a bathtub and you position yourself for comfort.
 As the water trickles in and you get the urge to defecate or push out, you do so.
 The water and the fecal matter goes around the tube and drops through the contour basin under your bottom in the table and then travels through the clear tube at the side of the table.
-While providing tips for you, the therapist does not stay in the room with you during the treatment.
+While providing tips for you, the therapist may not stay in the room with you during the treatment.

 Where Does The Water Come From?